 How to Apply for an EKG Technician Program

-No matter if you’re new to the industry or you’re a healthcare veteran, becoming an EKG tech provides a rewarding future with excellent employment opportunities.
-How, exactly, do you enroll in an EKG technician program?
+No matter if you’re new to the industry or you’re a allied healthcare veteran, becoming an EKG tech (also known as a cardiac monitor tech, ECG tech, and telemetry technician) provides a rewarding future with excellent employment opportunities.
+So how, exactly, do you get your EKG technician education?

-We’re glad you asked: We’ve compiled a thorough step-by-step guide to get you started on the right foot as a professional EKG tech.
+We’re glad you asked: We’ve compiled a thorough step-by-step guide to get you started on the right foot!

-In addition to finding the ideal location, it’s vital to determine which program best fits your needs.
+It’s vital to determine which program best fits your needs.
 Many students work while they go to school, so will you be studying full-time or part-time?
-Do you require something close to home and with an easy commute?
+Do you require something close to home with an easy commute?
 Are you planning on moving to another city or state to study?

-If you’re living near a few schools that offer EKG tech training programs, go out and visit some.
-It’s crucial that you enjoy the environment and atmosphere.
+If you live near a few schools that offer EKG tech training programs, go out and visit some to determine whether you enjoy the environment and atmosphere.

 Speak with an Admissions Expert

-A school representative will walk you through applying and enrolling in your intended program, especially when it comes to course structure and payment options.
-You should be prepared to talk about your previous academic performance and any goals that you hope to achieve by becoming an EKG tech.
+This rep will walk you through the application and enrollment process, especially when it comes payment options.
+Be prepared to talk about your previous academic performance and any goals that you hope to achieve by becoming an EKG tech.

 2. Determine Your Payment Options

-For EKG technician training programs (also referred to as cardiac monitor technician training programs) that don’t offer federal financial aid, a variety of other options are available.
-Depending on your personal situation, you may be entitled to scholarships or private loans, while some training courses offer interest-free payment plans.
+If your EKG tech program (which may also be referred to as a cardiac monitor technician training program) that doesn’t offer federal financial aid, a variety of other options might be available.
+You may be entitled to scholarships or private loans, or even an interest-free payment plans.

-3. Apply to the Right EKG Technician Training Program
+3. Apply to the Right EKG Technician Certification Program

-Once you’ve determined how you’ll be paying for your education, you need to complete and turn in your application.
-You’ll probably notice that a variety of EKG tech courses have rolling admission schedules, meaning that applicants can enroll shortly after course dates are posted on the school’s website.
+Once you know how you’ll be paying for your education, it’s time to complete and turn in your application.
+Many EKG tech schools have rolling admission schedules which means that applicants can enroll shortly once course dates are posted on the school’s website.

-You may be allowed to enroll over the internet, but most schools require an in-person application that ensures that forms are accurately completed.
-It’s not unheard of for students to be accepted on the day of their application, so be prepared to sign admission documents like your enrollment agreement.
-Don’t worry if you aren’t given an immediate decision.
-Most schools make their decision within a few days.
+Some programs allow students to enroll over the internet, but most require an in-person application.
+It’s not unheard of for students to be accepted on the day of their application, so be prepared to sign admission documents (like your enrollment agreement).
+Don’t worry if you aren’t given an immediate decision: Most schools make their decision within a couple weeks.

-While applying at your chosen school, you may be interviewed by a school administrator or professor and/or asked to pass an entrance exam like the Accuplacer or Wonderlic SLE.
+While applying at your chosen school, you may be interviewed by a school administrator and/or asked to pass an entrance exam (e.g. Accuplacer or Wonderlic SLE).

 4. Attend Your School’s EKG Tech Orientation

-Once you’ve enrolled in your EKG technician training program, be sure to attend orientation.
-This is the perfect time to learn about your school’s procedures and policies.
+Once you’ve enrolled in your EKG technician training program, orientation is the perfect time to learn about your school’s procedures and policies.
 You’ll also be able to ask staff members and teachers any lingering questions that you may still have.

-During your training, you’ll be expected to learn a diverse set of crucial skills.
-In addition to observing EKG/ECG machines and understanding their readouts, you will learn to perform 12-Lead and 15-Lead EKGs, and study intensely about patient care, anatomy, and physiology.
+In addition to observing EKG/ECG machines and understanding their readouts, you will learn to perform 12-Lead and 15-Lead EKGs.
+You’ll also study patient care, anatomy, and physiology.

-After completing the classroom requirements, some programs may include a clinical internship.
-The internship allows you to gain practical experience in a real work environment.
+After completing the classroom requirements, most accredited programs may include a clinical internship.
+This internship will provide practical experience in a real work environment.
 With the guidance of an experienced mentor, you’ll develop the skills you need to be an excellent and competitive EKG technician.

-Once your classroom and internship requirements are satisfied, you’re ready to take the national certification exam.
+Once your classroom and internship requirements are satisfied, you’ll be ready to take the national certification exam.
 The Certified EKG Technician exam is offered by the National Healthcareer Association (NHA), and the Certified Cardiographic Technician and Certified Rhythm Analysis Technician exams are offered by Cardiovascular Credentialing International (CCI).

 Take the First Step Today

-If you’re in the New Jersey area, contact one of our AIMS admissions representatives to see if our cardiac monitor technician program is the perfect fit for you.
+If you’re in the New Jersey area, contact one of our admissions representatives to see if the AIMS Cardiac Monitor Technician Program is a great fit for you.